Herbal Resources

 Michael Moore’s Southwest School of Botanical Medicine

-Michael Moore was one of the herbal greats of our time, and he’s left behind an incredible online legacy, where many of his teachings are available for free.
+The archived site of Michael Moore, one of the herbal greats of our time.
+He’s left behind an incredible online legacy, where many of his teachings are available for free.

 Northeast School of Botanical Medicine